-The Company has entered into an intercompany loan agreement with the Corporation.
-The amount of intercompany loans available to the Company is at the discretion of the Corporation.
+The Company has an intercompany loan agreement with The Allstate Corporation.
+The amount of intercompany loans available to the Company is at the discretion of The Allstate Corporation.
 The maximum amount of loans the Corporation will have outstanding to all its eligible subsidiaries at any given point in time is limited to \$1.00 billion.
-The Company had no amounts outstanding under the intercompany loan agreement at December 31, 2005 and 2004.
+The Company had no amounts outstanding under the intercompany loan agreement at December 31, 2006 and 2005.
 The Corporation uses commercial paper borrowings, bank lines of credit and repurchase agreements to fund intercompany borrowings.